 Please be careful, do your research, and find a company that you can trust.
 Oils are not created equally.
-There is a wide range of quality, purity, and prices for essential oils.
 Unfortunately “100% pure” on a label does not necessarily mean the oil is really pure.
 Consider how the oils are distilled - steam distillation or cold-pressed are preferred.
 Many brands obtain oils by solvent extraction, using chemicals to obtain the compounds.
 These types of oils should never be ingested or used topically.
 My personal favorite and what I choose to use for my family is Young Living Essential Oils.

 We chose Young Living oils for the following reasons:

 - Young Living has been around for over 20 years and has the Seed To Seal Guarantee.
-They are the only company in the world that owns their own farms and distills many of their own oils.
+They are the only company that owns their own farms and distills many of their own oils.
 Their partner farms are exclusive and grown under the same conditions.
-The farms are open to the public and you can see how they operate and even participate in harvest or distillation if you choose!
+The farms are open to the public and you can see how they operate, and even participate in harvest or distillation!
 I love the transparency.
 Every other company buys their product from third party growers.
-Young Living only uses 1st distillation oils so they are much more potent and provide more therapeutic benefits.
+Young Living only uses first distillation oils so they are much more potent and provide more therapeutic benefits.
 More info at Seed to Seal.

 - Many essential oils have expiration dates, YL oils do not.
 Properly stored 100% pure essential oils (excluding citrus) won't ever go bad and will last indefinitely.
 If an essential oil has an expiration date, it isn't pure or has been cut with a carrier oil which will eventually go rancid.

-- 4. Only 2% of essential oils sold in North America are suitable for medicinal/therapeutic purposes, and Young Living makes 98% of them!
-Young Living meets all industry AFNOR and ISO standards and are subjected to isotopic ratio mass spectrometry (IRMS) analysis, which determines whether a particular oil is naturally sourced or synthetic (created in a lab).
+- Only 2% of essential oils sold in North America are suitable for medicinal/therapeutic purposes, and Young Living makes 98% of them!
+Young Living meets all industry AFNOR and ISO standards and are subjected to isotopic ratio mass spectrometry (IRMS) analysis, which determines whether a particular oil is naturally sourced or synthetic.

 - I saved the BEST FOR LAST: The Wellness Academy.
 This is a fabulous private Facebook group for people who use, or are curious about using YL oils.
 Great information - tips and tricks, recipes/etc. Come join us!